-Sunday June 8th at 7pm will be the next Song of the Angels Flute Orchestra concert in L.A.
-Save the date!
+Sunday, November 2nd at 4pm will be the next Song of the Angels Flute Orchestra Concert.Please save the date!

 J.S.
 Bach, Double Violin Concerto in D Minor (soloists Eugenia Zuckerman and David Shostac)